jrosen48/utk-homepage/static/rosenberg-cv.knit.md

 Characterizing whole class discussions about data and statistics with conversation profile analysis.

-Better together: Understanding and supporting math and science pre-service teachers’ sensemaking about STEM.

-Posts on Facebook by Schools and Districts and the Potential Risks to Students’ Privacy. https://osf.io/ujyg2/
+Posts on Facebook by schools and districts and the potential risks to students’ privacy. https://osf.io/ujyg2/

 ## Book